PROSPECTS FOR THE 2017/2018 RAINFALL SEASON IN MALAWI

 variability, such as daily, weekly and month to month

-variations.
-This forecast also takes into consideration the fact that tropical cyclones that develop in the South-west Indian Ocean
+This forecast also takes into consideration the fact that

+Tropical Cyclones that develop in the South-West Indian Ocean

-and climate change can have either adverse or favourable
+and climate change can have either adverse or favourable effects

 Meteorological Services will therefore continuously issue

-seasonal updates, daily and five-day forecasts, ten-day rainfall
+seasonal updates, daily and five-day forecasts, weekly weather

-forecast, users are advised to contact the Director of Climate
+sectors, users can contact the Director of Climate Change and

 firstname.lastname@example.org; Tel: (265) 1 822014; Fax: (265) 1